How to Buy New Launch Property in Manhattan

 Searching For New Launch Condominiums Yourself

 The inventory in Manhattan (and rest of the U.S.) is public information.
-Websites like Streeteasy.com and Zillow.com will have information on all new launch property for sale.
+Websites like Streeteasy.com and Zillow.com will have information on all new launch properties for sale.
 Keep in mind that the information on these websites are furnished by the seller’s agents which means you only see the good and never the bad/downsides.
 Nevertheless, these websites are a good way to get an idea of the prices and amenities of various new launch projects.

 Working With A Buyer’s Agent To Filter Out the Good and The Bad